serverless/blog/posts/2017-09-25-how-to-manage-your-AWS-Step-Functions-with-Serverless.md

   - serverless-step-functions
   - serverless-pseudo-parameters
 ```

 ### Event

 You can define events to invoke your Step Functions.
 Currently, `http` and `scheduled` events have been supported.
 The configuration syntax is similar to the Lambda events provided by the framework core.

-Here’s what the setting up looks like:
+Here’s how to define those events:

 ```yaml
 stepFunctions:
   stateMachines: